AMWA-TV/bcp-003/best-practice-certificate-provisioning.md

 #### EST Server Discovery

-On connection to the target environments network the EST Client SHOULD attempt to discover the location of the EST Server using [DNS-SD](#dns-sd-advertisement), if EST has not been disabled or the location of the EST configured manually.
+On connection to the target environment's network the EST Client SHOULD attempt to discover the location of the EST Server using [DNS-SD](#dns-sd-advertisement), if EST has not been disabled or the location of the EST configured manually.

 #### Get Root CA